Learn to Write English Clearly and Correctly

 5. ____________________________________________________________________

-Exercise C: Make five sentences by choosing a term from each of the columns below.
+Exercise C: Make five sentences.
+For each sentence, choose one term from each of the columns below.
 Write the sentences on the following lines.

 Noun Linking Verb Noun or Adjective